-In this story, we’ll look at how the coronavirus and the COVID-19 illness it spawns are affecting the automotive market, and what you should do if you’re in the market for a car.
-There’s quite a lot we don’t currently know, and we’ll update this guide as more information becomes available.
+In this story, we’ll look at how the coronavirus and the COVID-19 disease it spawns are affecting the automotive market, and what you should do if you’re in the market for a car.
+There’s quite a lot we don’t currently know, and information about the virus continues to evolve.

 On Friday, March 13, President Trump declared a state of emergency, unleashing federal resources to help deal with the crisis.
-State and local officials have ordered schools closed and have implemented stringent restrictions to limit crowds, promote social distancing, and keep people in their homes.
-According to the Johns Hopkins University Center for Systems Science and Engineering, by Monday, March 30, U.S. cases exceeded 143,000, with about 2,500 fatalities attributed to the disease.
-The disease has reached all 50 states, three U.S. territories, and the District of Columbia.
+State governors and local officials ordered schools closed and implemented stringent restrictions to limit crowds, promote social distancing, and keep people in their homes.

-Carmakers are rolling out programs to entice sales and support buyers who may have trouble making their car payments.
-With increasing calls for social distancing and shelter-in-place orders, dealers are facing increasing restrictions about when and if they can keep their doors open.
-Events are unfolding at a rapid pace, as automakers announce plant closures to protect their employees and respond to slackening demand.
+Carmakers rolled out programs to entice sales and support buyers who may have trouble making their car payments.
+With restrictions in place for social distancing and shelter-in-place orders, dealers faced constraints that determine when and if they could open their doors.
+Many dealers moved quickly to extend online sales processes and home delivery options.
+Events unfolded at a rapid pace, with automakers reopening shuttered plants while protecting their employees and responding to plunging demand.

 U.S. News & World Report has put together a guide to what you need to know about the disease.
-The chance of contracting the disease is small, but the number of those currently affected is growing dramatically.
+The chance of contracting the disease is relatively small, but the number of those currently affected continues to rise.
 Taking measures to prevent the spread can protect you, vulnerable family members, and others in the community.

 Is Now a Good Time to Buy a Car?